Neurons and Support Cells

 Astroglia or astrocytes extend branching cytoplasmic processes in all directions (yielding the star-like shape suggested by their name; astro = star).
 Foot-processes of astrocytes line every surface where central nervous tissue contacts other body tissues, not only the obvious outer surface immediately underlying the pia mater (where they form the glia limitans) but also along every blood vessel and capillary which penetrates into the brain and spinal cord.
 Other astrocyte foot processes approach nerve cells at any sites where the nerve cell membrane is not otherwise occupied by synapses or by oligodendroglia.

-Functions of astroglia: There is growing awareness that astrocytes play several critical roles.
+Functions of astroglia: There has been growing awareness this century that astrocytes play several critical roles.

 - Homeostasis, regulating concentrations of K,+ extracellular pH, glutamate and water.